garywill/BigSearch/src/README.md

      > A little-known fun fact: Microsoft bans such multi-search addon from being on Edge Store

+2. Web App: Main site https://acsearch.ga | Standby site http://acsearch.tk

+   Web app can't function fully like extension.
+Not as convenient as extension.
+Web app can be used on mobile browsers

 ## Screenshots and Demo

 | Screenshots                                                                     |                                                                                           |                                                                                   |                                                                                         |